 Notes

-- The simple syrup will make about 4 ice cream sodas.
+- The blood orange simple syrup will make about 4 ice cream sodas.
 You can easily double or triple the recipe and blood orange simple syrup will keep in your fridge in an airtight container for about a month.

 Joanne says